-Tax Map Parcels: 28-A-58
+Tax Map Parcels: 43-A-3 and 29-A-7

-Location: The property is located in western Spotsylvania County approximately 650 feet south of the intersection of W. Catharpin

-Road and Post Oak Road.
+Location: The properties are located in western Spotsylvania County south of W. Catharpin Road, north and east of Post Oak Rd.

 Zoning Overlay: No zoning overlays affect the any of the subject properties.